Creating Folders and Projects in Wrike via XLS Import

 |

-Availability: Team, Business, Enterprise, Pinnacle. ; Unavailability: Free; |
+Availability: Team, Business, Pinnacle, Apex. ; Unavailability: Free; |

 All users, except for Collaborators, Contributors, and Viewers, can import tasks, folders, and projects from XLS files into Wrike.
-On Business and Enterprise accounts, this right might be restricted by a user's access role.
+On Business and above accounts, this right might be restricted by a user's access role.

 Note